You need to file an amended return. We've received information not reported on your tax return.

 You need to amend your return if the information we received is correct.

-Do I have to amend my return when the information is wrong?
+Do I have to amend my return if the information is wrong?

 No. Don't file an amended return.